JorjaFox/library/_source/_recaps/csi/fallen-angels.md

 ## Quotes

-**Sidle** The reverend's bank-accounts are being fruitful and multiplying.
+**Sidle:** The reverend's bank-accounts are being fruitful and multiplying.